-The free-text responses suggest that incentive pay provides ex post recognition of performance, and that it interacts with intrinsic motivation and reputational concerns (we will use "intrinsic incentives" as an umbrella term for these two motivators).
-The CEO values incentive pay not because she needs it to afford consumption - as one investor stressed, "all CEOs are going to take care of most human needs in terms of finances" - but because it is recognition that she has performed well.
+The free-text responses suggest that the main purpose of incentive pay is to provide ex-post recognition of performance, and that incentive pay interacts with intrinsic motivation and reputational concerns (we will use "intrinsic incentives" as an umbrella term for both).
+The CEO values incentive pay not because she needs it to afford consumption - as one investor stressed, "all CEOs are going to take care of most human needs in terms of finances" - but because it provides recognition that she has performed well.
 One director stated that "primary motivation comes from inside, but pay is important as a signal to the CEO and the market of the value placed on them by the board."
-Another wrote that "relative competition (why does he earn more than me?) is very significant as an issue of pride."

-"The quantum of pay" (55%/0.55 for directors, 37%/0.21 for investors) is seen as another important motivator, inconsistent with most theory models but consistent with the importance of fairness.21 One director explained that "principle and sense of fairness tends to matter a lot."
+"The quantum of pay" (55%/0.55 for directors, 37%/0.21 for investors) is seen as another important motivator, inconsistent with most theory models but consistent with the importance of fairness.20 One director explained that "principle and sense of fairness tends to matter a lot."

 Finally, even though career concerns have been a focus of the literature on CEO incentives since Fama (1980), they are not seen as important by our respondents, especially directors.
-"The potential to move to a bigger firm" received support of only 18%/-0.53 from directors (46%/0.37 from investors), and the "risk of being fired" only 11%/-0.88 (25%/-0.20).
-The lack of incentives from a potential upward move is consistent with the fact that incumbent CEOs are rarely being hired away (Cziraki and Jenter, 2021).
-In relation to firing risk, one interviewee explained that boards hire CEOs that are confident in their ability to succeed, so they should not be motivated by firing risk.
+"The potential to move to a bigger firm" received support of only 18%/-0.53 from directors (46%/0.37 from investors), and the "risk of being fired" of only 11%/-0.88 (25%/-0.20).
+The lack of incentives from a potential upward move is consistent with the fact that incumbent CEOs are rarely hired away (Cziraki and Jenter, 2022).
+In relation to firing risk, one interviewee explained that boards hire CEOs that are confident in their ability to succeed, so they are not motivated by firing risk.

-21 This likely underestimates the effect of pay levels on motivation, since the question focused on "strong performance."
+20 This likely underestimates the effect of pay levels on motivation, since the question focused on "strong performance."
 If pay is a hygiene factor, a low quantum of pay demotivates, while high pay does not by itself motivate.
 A director explained that "most CEOs want to be paid fairly, so it's a demotivator if they aren't as opposed to a motivator."